-• Direct environmental mitigation for projects funded by FAST (details below)

-- Storm drains/catch basins/detention basins/bioswales/other pollutant discharge mitigation devices (details below) - Aesthetic improvements including landscaping within the project ROW (eligible improvements up to 10 percent (10%) of construction costs, provided costs are reasonable for the transportation benefit) - Rehabilitation and/or resurfacing of existing pavement when necessitated by proposed improvement (such as change in profile and cross section) - Improvements to private property if part of a ROW settlement agreement - Utility relocation where the serving utility has prior rights as evidenced by a recorded legal document - Roadway grading within the ROW shall not exceed a depth for normal roadway excavation (e.g. structural section) or as required by TCEs, and/or ROW agreement related improvements.
-Additional grading (e.g. over excavation for poor soil conditions) will be considered on a case by case basis. - Auxiliary lanes if necessitated by interchange improvements - Soundwalls (in conjunction with roadway improvement mitigation measures)
+- Direct environmental mitigation for projects funded by FAST (details below) - Storm drains/catch basins/detention basins/bioswales/other pollutant discharge mitigation devices (details below) - Aesthetic improvements including landscaping within the project ROW (eligible improvements up to 10 percent (10%) of construction costs, provided costs are reasonable for the transportation benefit) - Rehabilitation and/or resurfacing of existing pavement when necessitated by proposed improvement (such as change in profile and cross section) - Improvements to private property if part of a ROW settlement agreement - Utility relocation where the serving utility has prior rights as evidenced by a recorded legal document - Roadway grading within the ROW shall not exceed a depth for normal roadway excavation (e.g. structural section) or as required by TCEs, and/or ROW agreement related improvements.
+Additional grading will be considered on a case by case basis.
+Agencies shall provide supporting documentation (e.g. soils reports, ROW agreements) to justify the additional grading. - Auxiliary lanes if necessitated by interchange improvements - Soundwalls (in conjunction with roadway improvement mitigation measures)